Login

 How many units (or how much time) do I need to sell to break even?

-The answer can get somewhat involved.
+The answer can be involved.
 Use a break-even point calculator.
-It will quickly calculate the units you need to sell to reach the break-even point (BEP).
+It will calculate the number of units you need to sell to reach the break-even point (BEP).

-If you are a consultant billing for your services by the day or hour, the BEP calculator will tell you how many days or hours you have to bill each month for your business to reach its break-even point.
+If you are a consultant who bills for services by the day or hour, the BEP calculator will tell you how many days or hours you must bill each month for your business to reach its break-even point.

-Below the calculator, you'll find examples of how to calculate your break-even point.
-More below
+Below the calculator you will find examples of how to calculate your break-even point.
+More below…

 Please rotate to see calculator